panda-planner-dev/pandaPIparser/README.md

 ## Compilation
 To compile pandaPIparser you need g++, make, flex, and bison.
 No libraries are required.
+You need a recent version of bison (version 3.7.2 is known to work) and flex at least in version 2.6.
+Your C++ compiler needs to support C++17.
+If you are using MacOSX, the default versions of bison and flex are quite old.
+You need to install a recent version of bison and flex via brew.

+If you are using MacOSX, you need to remove the flags `-static` and `-static-libgcc` from the `LINKERFLAGS` in the `makefile`.
+This may slow down the parser, but it should not be significant.

 To create the executable, simply run `make -j` in the root folder, which will create an executable called `pandaPIparser`

 ## Usage
 The parser is called with at least two arguments: the domain and the problem file.
 Both must be written in HDDL.